oicr-gsi/seqware-browser/README.md

 - _id: run name
 - start_date: start date of sequencer run
 - status: sequencer run status
-- library_types: number of library seqs with a particular library type
-- tissue_types: number of library seqs with a particular tissue type
-- library_totals: number of libraries organized by head of name
-- donors: number of libraries associated with a donor on that run
-- donor_totals: number of donors organized by head of donor name
-- projects: number of library seqs associated with a particular project

 ```
 > db.RunInfo.find({"_id": "140110_SN804_0172_BC3KBVACXX"})